carsontang/carsontang.github.com/_posts/2013-04-30-dependency-injection-explanation.md

 end
 {% endhighlight %}

 See how simple the change was?
-All I did was, as James Shore puts it, give an instance of Computer its `@graphics_card` instance variable.
+All I did was, as James Shore would put it, give an instance of Computer its `@graphics_card` instance variable.
 Now I can swap out Nvidia graphics cards with AMD graphics cards easily.